JavaScript Advance Interview Questions & Answers

 });

-read here to understand complete about promises….
+Read here to understand complete promises.

 https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-promise-27fc71e77261

-Explain keyword Void in JavaScript?
+Explain Keyword Void in JavaScript.

 void 0, void ‘abcd’, void {}, void myfunction() ==> all ==> all returns undefined.